ruthmoog/CV/README.md

 **BMC _BioMed Central_** (Jan 2013 to Jun 2018), _Scientific open access online publisher_

-Here I performed user testing on new features of the online system; reworked system Release Notes in digest format for non-technical users; used a triage-process to reduce backlog which lowered internal queries 90% over thirteen months and peer-review time by 13%; documented scripts (`iMacros`) for automatic system setting configurations in the browser; managed a great team!
+Here I performed user testing on new features of the online system; reworked system Release Notes in digest format for non-technical users; used a triage-process to reduce backlog which lowered internal queries 90% over thirteen months and peer-review time by 13%; documented `iMacros` scripts for automatic system setting configurations in the browser; managed a great team!

 - **Editorial Operations Manager**
 - **Senior Editorial Operations Coordinator**